levihernandez/spark-csv-parquet/README.md

 * create a new SBT project, as shown in the 'Prepare Environment' section
 * configure the build.sbt file inside the project, as shown in the 'Prepare Environment' section
 * create a Scala package structure as sparkIngest
-* create a Scala Object file for the code
+* create a Scala Object file for the code named parks.sbt
 * copy and paste the code from our Zeppelin prototype to the Scala Object file as parks.scala.
 See dir structure:

   ```shell